 ~ Amy Raymond, VP of Revenue Cycle Operations at AKASA

 Denials can arise throughout the claims management process.
 As a result, it’s important to know the key areas where denials commonly occur.
 Then, we can look at the role of automation in a denials management strategy that helps your healthcare organization prevent denials and increase cash flow.

 Eligibility can seem like a simple concept on its surface: Either a patient is eligible for a service or they aren’t.
 Yet, eligibility is one of the more common denial reasons hurting providers’ bottom lines.

 However, changes to a patient’s insurance status, updates by payers related to the services, medications, and equipment that specific plans cover, and other factors can all lead to a medical billing denial.

 A 2020 Change Healthcare report found “Registration/Eligibility” was the top cause of denials, accounting for 26.6% of rejected claims.
 That category has led all others in terms of total claims denials since 2016.

-This makes eligibility a core concern for providers — a need that must be addressed to realize improvements in claims management.
+This makes eligibility a core concern for providers — a need that must be addressed to realize improvements in claims management and denial prevention.